Connect with others who understand.

 • Chronic lymphocytic leukemia (CLL) is a common form of leukemia in adults that often does not cause any symptoms until it becomes advanced.

-• Your doctor may recommend starting treatment right away or taking a watch and wait approach.
+• Your doctor may recommend starting treatment right away or taking a watch-and-wait approach.

 • The prognosis (outlook) for CLL depends on many factors, but most people live for at least five more years after diagnosis.

-Types of CLL
+Prevalence of CLL

 Signs and Symptoms of CLL